Do you Need a Car in Japan?

 Driving Rules in Japan

-This means that the penalty is severe enough to scare most people into obeying traffic laws, resulting in safer roads.
+This means the penalty is severe enough to scare most people into obeying traffic laws, resulting in safer roads.

 Is it Hard to Find Parking in Tokyo?